sayansil/Ecosystem/docs/README.md

 </p>

-<h2>Overview</h2>
+<h2 align="center">Overview</h2>

-An ecosystem simulation tool where we create some organisms and leave them be.
+<p align="justify">An ecosystem simulation tool where we create some organisms and leave them be.
 They adapt and improve every generation on their own.
-We, users can control ***directly controllable*** environmental features (like *climate* and *rainfall*, unlike *population*) from the top, and see what effect does it have on a future generation of the species.
+We, users can control <b>directly controllable</b> environmental features (like *climate* and *rainfall*, unlike *population*) from the top, and see what effect does it have on a future generation of the species.</p>

 <br>